Who are you?

 He recommended I check out the fancy new 3D printer that had recently been installed at our local library, as well as an extremely simple and intuitive 3D modeling site called TinkerCAD which I could use to build my Auton mechanism (appropriately enough) entirely out of plastic.

-Around the same time, interest in my pet project really started to take off, and the 3D Printing Doctor Who Facebook Group which I initially started as a means of showcasing my own work had ballooned to over 1000 members, several of whom had started contributing their own 3D printable models to the mix.
+Around the same time, interest in the project started to take off, and several other designers joined the 3D Printing Doctor Who Facebook Group I'd set up, and started contributing 3D printable models of their own to the mix.

 By 2020, the project had morphed into a full-on colaborative effort and expanded well beyond my own focus on classic series monsters from the 60's and 70's with over 250 different designs from across the entire spectrum of Doctor Who.
 This website now serves the dual purpose of cataloging all those designs (including my own) into one easy to search collection, and providing resources and tool for anyone who wants to take a stab at creating figures themselves.